otaviosilvaN/DrogariaSN/README.md

+Project Created in Sales Force Sales Cloud to management of informations e datas.

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.